isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         for (int i = 0; i < strlen(s); ++i) s[i] = tolower(s[i]);
     }

-Yes, this is an example from production code.
+This is actually an example from production code.
-We leave it to the reader to figure out what's wasted.
+We can see that in our condition we have `i < strlen(s)`.
+This expression will be evaluated on every iteration of the loop, which means that `strlen` must walk through string every loop to discover its length.
+While the string contents are changing, it's assumed that `toLower` will not affect the length of the string, so it's better to cache the length outside the loop and not incur that cost each iteration.

 ##### Note